vampireLibrarianMonk/stock-ticker/README.md

   * Enables rapid, reliable, and consistent deployments, with features such as blue-green deployments and canary deployments to minimize downtime and mitigate risks.

 ## ECR:
-  * Is a fully managed Docker container registry provided by AWS, allowing developers to store, manage, and deploy container images.
+  * Is a Docker container registry provided by AWS, allowing developers to store, manage, and deploy container images.

   * Developers push Docker images to ECR, and ECR securely stores these images, making them accessible to ECS and other container orchestration platforms.

   * Seamlessly integrates with ECS, simplifying the container deployment process by providing a secure and scalable registry for Docker images.
 It also integrates with AWS IAM for fine-grained access control.

 ## ECS:
-  * Is a fully managed container orchestration service provided by AWS, allowing developers to run, scale, and manage Docker containers in a highly available and scalable environment.
+  * Is a container orchestration service provided by AWS, allowing developers to run, scale, and manage Docker containers in a highly available and scalable environment.

   * Enables developers to define task definitions and services that specify how Docker containers should be deployed and managed.
 It automatically handles cluster management, scaling, and load balancing.

   * Abstracts away the underlying infrastructure complexity, allowing developers to focus on building and deploying containerized applications.
 It integrates seamlessly with other AWS services, including ECR, Code Pipeline, and CloudWatch, for a comprehensive container deployment solution.

+## Secrets Manager
+  * Is a secure parameter service provided by AWS, designed to help securely manage, retrieve, and store sensitive information such as database credentials, API keys, and other secrets.

+  * It can automatically rotate secrets according to the schedule you define, ensuring that your applications are always using secure and up-to-date credentials.

+  * This service improves the security posture of applications by eliminating the need to hard-code sensitive information, thereby reducing the risk of secret leakage.

+  * Seamlessly integrates with ECS, providing a comprehensive solution for managing secrets.

 # Micromamba for Dependency Management: